Jerusalem tension triggers Gaza-Israel fire exchange - WTMJ

 The clashes intensified Thursday evening when hundreds of Palestinians hurled stones and bottles at police, who fired a water cannon and stun grenades to disperse them.
 Dozens of Palestinians were wounded in the melee.

+Jordan has had a peace agreement with Israel since 1994, but relations in recent years have been chilly, in part because of recurring disputes over Israeli actions in Jerusalem.

 The U.S. Embassy said it was “deeply concerned” about the violence in recent days.
-“We hope all responsible voices will promote an end to incitement, a return to calm, and respect for the safety and dignity of everyone in Jerusalem,” it said in a statement.
+“We hope all responsible voices will promote an end to incitement, a return to calm, and respect for the safety and dignity of everyone in Jerusalem,” it said.

-Tens of thousands of Palestinians attended weekly prayers at the Al-Aqsa mosque compound in Jerusalem’s Old City on Friday.
-The site is the third holiest in Islam and the holiest for Jews, who refer to it as the Temple Mount.

-Sheikh Muhammad Hussein, the Grand Mufti of Jerusalem, condemned the “police and settlers’ attack on Palestinians in Jerusalem” in his sermon.
-But he called on worshippers to remain calm and not to give the other side an excuse to storm the compound.
-They dispersed peacefully after prayers and there were no immediate reports of unrest.
+The Old City is home to a sensitive holy site known to Muslims as the Noble Sanctuary and to Jews as the Temple Mount.
+The site, home to the Al Aqsa mosque compound, is the third-holiest site in Islam.
+It also is the holiest site in Judaism, revered as the spot where the biblical Temples once stood.

 The sprawling hilltop compound has seen clashes on a number of occasions over the years and was the epicenter of the 2000 Palestinian intifada, or uprising.